 The profile folder is a folder on your computer that stores your Mozilla application user data such as preference settings, passwords, extensions, themes, Firefox or SeaMonkey bookmarks, and Thunderbird or SeaMonkey mail.
 It's a good idea to periodically back up your profile to safeguard your data, in case something happens to your computer.
+Make sure to keep the backup not on the same disk (or even computer) as your profile folder, to avoid it being lost along with the profile in case of disk failure (or theft).
 This article describes how to back up your profile and restore it.

 If you want to move your profile to a different place on your computer (or a different computer), see Moving your profile folder.
 It has different (and more complicated) instructions because it has to tell the application where the profile is stored.
 See Transferring data to a new profile if you're trying to recover data from a profile to reuse in another profile.

 If you're migrating from Windows to Linux see this article instead.

 Third party profile backup software